Online and stochastic Douglas-Rachford splitting method for large scale machine learning: Introduction and problem statement

-We call this method online DRs (oDRs).
+where index $i_t$ is sampled uniformly from the set $\{1, ..., T\}$ We call these methods online DRs (oDRs) and stochastic DRs (sDRs) respectively.
 Due to the complex loss function $g_t(z)$, generally the update is difficult to solve efficiently.
 A common way is to linearize the objective such that